brennanbrunsvik/Fault-morphology-clustering/README.md

-IMPORTANT: This repository is currently made public only to share between coauthors and reviewers.
-It isn't ready for general use yet.
-I will update this when the notebooks are ready.

-This repository contains the supplementary code and Jupyter Notebook for the paper "Three-Dimensional Fault Morphology Obtained from Unsupervised Machine Learning of Clusters of Aftershocks."
-The Jupyter Notebook combines the paper and code to improve transparency and allow the reader to run their own tests.
-The code can be ran interactively using Binder cloud computing by clicking on the below image.
-Then, navigate through the "Supplementary_Jupyter_Notebook" folder and open "Supplementary_Notebook.ipynb".
+This Jupyter Notebook combines both the writing and high level code to improve reproducibility of the work.
+You can view the notebook in nbviewer with interactive figures (https://bit.ly/3k7ykqg).
+You can also run the Notebook in the cloud using Binder by following the link below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brennanbrunsvik/Fault-morphology-clustering/master)